thiagopaixao/astro_sveltia/src/content/pages/expulsions.md

         tablet: ''
         mobile: ''
         mapView: map2_view5
+      - type: Text
+        hasDropCap: false
+        content: Weeks latter, on 16 December 2015, another violent land-clearing operation was conducted across the area.
+Once again at dawn and without prior notice and judicial order, state and private security forces and evicted more 14 families.
+Similar to the displacements of September, all the houses were destroyed in front of the families as a way of terrorizing them and preventing their return.
+        txtColor: ''
+        bgColor: ''
+        mapView: map2_view5
       - type: Spacer
         hasDropCap: false
         content: The last evictions took place on 13 May 2016 against the shuar family Tendetza-Antún in the community of Yanua Kim, and latter on 04 February 2017 against Rosario Wari and her son, by that time the last residents of the area.
         desktop: 500px
         tablet: ''
         mobile: ''
-      - type: Text
-        hasDropCap: false
-        content: The last evictions took place on 13 May 2016 against the shuar family Tendetza-Antún in the community of Yanua Kim, and latter on 04 February 2017 against Rosario Wari and her son, by that time the last residents of the area.
-        txtColor: ''
-        bgColor: ''
-        mapView: map2_view6
       - type: MapView
         txtColor: ''
         bgColor: ''